 The Virginia Family Nutrition Program works with many audiences and partners to best meet the needs of each unique community.
-From rural areas of Appalachia to urban areas like Richmond, Arlington and Alexandria, we bring nutrition education and healthy living strategies to Virginians who want to make healthy shifts in their lives.
+From the rural areas of Appalachia to populated cities like Richmond, Arlington and Virginia Beach, we bring nutrition education and healthy living strategies to Virginians who want to make healthy shifts in their lives.

 Eating Smart, Being Active

 Eating Smart, Being Active (ESBA) is the primary curriculum for adult programs that we use throughout the state.
 ESBA lessons encourage adults to make healthy nutrition and lifestyle choices.
 The program is discussion-based, includes hands-on activities like cooking and meal planning, and offers practical advice for making healthy behavior changes.
 Created by Colorado State University’s Cooperative Extension, adults in Virginia can learn how to make healthy changes for themselves and their families thanks to this curriculum.

 Growing Healthy Habits is a curriculum developed by the University of Maryland’s Cooperative Extension.
 This curriculum teaches 3rd through 5th graders the concepts of nutrition through gardening and science.

 We use OrganWise Guys to empower Virginia kids to eat smart.
 OrganWise Guys is a fun, interactive, evidence-based program for grades K-2.
 Using puppets of different internal organs, kids learn about how what we eat and how we move affect our bodies, empowering kids to be “smart from the inside out.”
 Teachers love the OrganWise Guys curriculum because it adheres to the Virginia Standards of Learning while helping to reduce childhood obesity.
 The curriculum is specifically designed for professionals whose goals are to improve the health status of children, families and communities.
 Children learn from characters like Hardy Heart and Calci M. Bone about how different foods make their bodies stronger.